Cheadle Hulme: Early history

 The Hesketh Tavern, on Hulme Hall Road, was a public house.
-It was built on the site of another public house, the Horse & Jockey, in 1864 and named after the family who once owned the manor.
+It was built on the site of another pub, the Horse & Jockey, in 1864 and named after the family who once owned the manor.

 The only daughter of Clemence and William de Bagulegh, Isabel de Bagulegh, succeeded her parents as owner of the manor, and married Sir Thomas Danyers.
 Danyers was rewarded for his efforts in the crusades through an annual payment from the King of 40 marks, as well as the gift of Lyme Hall.
 His daughter Margaret continued to receive payments after his death.

-The first John Savage succeeded Margaret, and nine more followed him.
+The first John Savage succeeded Margaret and nine more followed him.
 The tenth died young, so the estate passed to his brother, Thomas Savage.
-In 1626 Charles I created the title of Viscount Savage for him.
-On his death the estate passed to his daughter Joan, who later married John Paulet, 5th Marquess of Winchester.
-Joan died during childbirth at the age of 23, and the estate passed to the Marquess.
+In 1626, Charles I created the title of Viscount Savage for him.
+On his death, the estate passed to his daughter Joan, who later married John Paulet, 5th Marquess of Winchester.
+Joan died during childbirth at the age of 23 and the estate passed to the Marquess.
 The Marquess practised Catholicism, and in 1643 the estate was confiscated due to persecution of Catholics in the English Civil War.

 Following this, the estate was acquired by the Moseley family of Manchester and became known as Cheadle Moseley.
 Anne Moseley was the last of this family to hold the manor, as her husband could not afford to keep it following her death.
 It was purchased by John Davenport, who bequeathed it to the Bamford family when he died childless in 1760.
 After the last Bamford died without male issue in 1806, the estate passed to Robert Hesketh who took the name Bamford-Hesketh; it is from this family that the Hesketh Tavern public house in Cheadle Hulme got its name.
 The last person to hold the manor was Winifred, Countess of Dundonald, one of Bamford-Hesketh's descendants.